 - After translation of digital file into STL file format, a 3D Slicer starts configuring the whole process, layer by layer.

-3D printing has countless applications some of them are being listed here:
+Applications of 3D Printing3D printing has countless applications some of them are being listed here:

 - 3D printing is used for Rapid Prototyping of 3D structures, I have a detailed tutorial on Rapid Prototyping, and you can definitely read it for an in-depth study of the topic.